 Compared to Type II and Type l, this model is the most comfortable and least bulky to use.
 However, it doesn’t provide adequate buoyancy for the unconscious wearer.

-As for its inflation mechanism, when activated, it releases gas to inflate the Type V device.
-Both manual and automatic type V devices have blow-tubes as a backup system for inflation.
+As for its inflation mechanism, it releases gas to inflate the Type V device when activated.
+Both manual and automatic type V devices have blow tubes as a backup system for inflation.

-Some Type V special use devices are labeled on their tags that it works like Type ll or Type III.
+Some Type V special use devices are labeled on their tags like Type ll or Type III.
 Its label also specifies the particular use design.

 Kayak life jacket – what to look for

 Comfort and design are some features you need to consider.
-Keep in mind that a comfortable vest should fit perfectly, but not too tight.
+Remember that a comfortable vest should fit snugly but not too tight.

-You won’t be getting in and out in your PFD often, but you still need to choose which design is comfortable.
-There are life jackets that come in different styles; vest, pullover, and mix vest and pullover.
+You won’t get in and out of your personal flotation device often, but you still need to choose which design is comfortable.
+Life jackets come in different styles; vest, pullover, and a mix of vest and pullover.
 Some can be placed over the head with adjustable straps.

-When choosing a life jacket, make sure it will last for a reasonable period.
+When choosing a life jacket, ensure it will last for a reasonable period.
 Choose a life jacket made from nylon or neoprene.
 These materials are durable.
-In case you come into contact with a hard surface or exposed to too much saltwater, it won’t wear down quickly.
+It won’t wear down quickly if you come into contact with a hard surface or are exposed to too much saltwater.
 Refrain from buying cheap PFD as they are made from cheap materials.

 All life jackets are buoyant, but some function differently.
 I highly recommend the life jacket that can keep you above water in an upright position.
-In case an accident happens, this type will keep you safe even if you lose your consciousness.
-But the preference is still up to you, I have provided the buoyancy features of different life jackets.
-You can use this as your guide.
+If an accident happens, this type will keep you safe even if you lose consciousness.
+But the preference is still up to you.

 Brightly colored life jackets increase your visibility in the water.
 In case an accident happens, rescuers can easily see you.